 Our group naturally became separated, with the three older kids and Erika ahead and the rest of us further behind.
 As we encountered another hiker coming the opposite direction we asked if he had seen the rest of our group.
 "Oh yeah," he said, "they are up ahead and they are a happy bunch!"
 He looked around at us and asked how many families we were.
 "Two."
 He looked around again,"so how many kids do you each have?"
 Three each.
 He must not have been convinced, since he asked the same questions again.
 Later, when we were reunited again, I saw why he was so baffled.
 We did look like an enormous group!

 We heard the thunderous noise of the ocean and then got a glimpse of what awaited us.
-Shi Shi Beach!

 It did not take long to head down to the beach and let the play begin.

 Now the search for the perfect campsite was on.
 The pressure was on since it was past 6pm.
 We found a place among some logs that would suffice, but the men of the group were not quite convinced.
 They left their families and continued on scouting.
 I'm glad they did, although we had to take two sites and have some woods between us, they found some sites on some higher ground.
 I was starting to imagine myself having a"sand range" epysode if the borderline between the tent and sand would become blurred!
 The site was also more protected from the weather; the mist had turned into a drizzle.
 Our very resourceful kids gathered enough wood and were able to make a fire, which we truly enjoyed.
-Nothing like unzipping your tent in the morning and being greeted by this stunning view.

 Despite this great perk, we decided to move camp.
 As we were collecting water that morning, we saw some campers pack up and leave their site.
 As we checked out the newest available real estate on the beach, we decided it was worth the trouble of relocating.